-- 1. A bachelor's degree from a regionally accredited institution. - 2.
-Class B certification or eligibility for the Class B certificate in an appropriate teaching field. - 3.
+1. A bachelor's degree from a regionally accredited institution.

+- 2. Class B certification or eligibility for the Class B certificate in an appropriate teaching field. - 3.
 An undergraduate GPA of 3.0 on a 4.0 scale. - 4.
 A written evaluation of the applicant's effectiveness as a teacher. - 5.
-A test score report reflecting a minimum percentile score of 50 in the intended major on the Miller Analogies Test or a score of at least the 50th percentile on each of the subtests of the Core Battery of the National Teacher Examination or of comparable Praxis tests, or a total verbal and quantitative score of 1000, with at least 500 on the verbal subtest and 450 on the quantitative subtest of the Graduate Record Examination. - Attendance at the orientation session required for all new students during their first term of enrollment.
+A test score report reflecting a minimum percentile score of 50 in the intended major on the Miller Analogies Test or a total verbal and quantitative score of 1000, with at least 500 on the verbal subtest and 450 on the quantitative subtest of the Graduate Record Examination. - Attendance at the orientation session required for all new students during their first term of enrollment.